GandhiCloudLab/ibm-techzone/01-create-techzone-collection/readme.md

 11. Tiles got added like this.
 <img src="images/image-17.png">

-12. Enter the highlighted field values for your collection.
+12. Continue entering highlighted field values for your collection.

+- Collection Status : Keep it as `Draft` until you verify entire content.

 13. Click on `Save`

 <img src="images/image-18.png">